 The Pro Skimmer System consists of an in-water floating collection unit that connects by hose to an onshore filtration unit.
 The heart of the Pro Skimmer System is its in-water floating collection unit, a special skimmer that has been designed to extract only those weeds and organic debris that float on the surface of the water.
 The in-water floating collection unit creates a powerful vortex of water that draws in floating weeds and debris.
 The uniquely designed stainless steel pump generates a powerful flow in which water, weeds and debris are collected and pumped through a hose to the on-shore filtration unit.
 The weeds and debris remain behind on shore in the filtration unit while the clear, filtered, aerated water flows through the return hoses and back into your lake or pond.

 Mechanical Removal can also be an option in larger bodies of water with dense infestations.
-Mechanical harvesters are used to remove nuisance plant material, however harvesters remove only the plant growth they can reach, which limits the control area to the top 6-8’ of the water column.
+Mechanical harvesters are used to remove nuisance plant material; however, harvesters remove only the plant growth they can reach, which limits the control area to the top 6-8’ of the water column.
 Mechanical harvesting will produce many fragments, from which the invasive species can easily root.
-This process is will immediately control the existing growth but will have no long term impact and may actually compound future problems.
+This process is will immediately control the existing growth but will have no long-term impact and may actually compound future problems.
 Mechanical removal is also non-selective.
-Desirable plants, fish and other aquatic organisms will be effected by this control technique.
+Desirable plants, fish and other aquatic organisms will be affected by this control technique.
 Another factor to consider is the disposal of the collected plant material.
 Ideally, this should be placed in an area where is can be left to dry and composted.